phosphene/react-d3-hotload-test-demo/README.md

 react-d3-hotload-test-demo
 =====================

-The minimal dev environment to enable live-editing React components.
+A dev environment for live-editing React components, focused on d3 development and informed by tests.

 ### Usage